-- Understand how to use feedback, verify assumptions and read stack traces.
+- Understand how to read a stack trace

 Tools & Repositories

 To start, we need to make sure we have the appropriate tooling installed.

 We’ll also be using the Erroneous Creatures respository.
 Clone that repository so that you have a version that you can work on locally.

 - What do you do when you don’t know what’s going wrong with your application?

 - What questions do you still have about

 There are two ways that programming can go wrong:

 - Your program doesn’t run.
 You get an Error.

 - Your program runs, but it doesn’t work the way you expect.
 You get a Failure.